 By Miriam Raftery, East County Wildfire & Emergency Alerts

-Sign up to receive free East County Wildfire and Emergency Alerts via email at the top right side of our homepage and you can also receive a free copy of our weekly e-newsletter with news and events from San Diego’s East County.
-You can also follow EastCountyAlert on Twitter for brief alerts on your cell phone.
-Our alerts cover primarly San Diego’s inland region, but also alert you to severe wildfires across San Diego County and adjacent areas, as well as popular regional destinations that may impact travelers.
+Sign up for free East County Wildfire & Emergency Alerts via email at the top right side of our homepage, and you can also receive a free weekly e-newsletter with top news and events.
+You can also follow EastCountyAlert on Twitter for short text alerts on your mobile phone.